Cloudlock/marshmallow/docs/examples.rst

 This example uses Flask and the `Peewee <http://peewee.readthedocs.org/en/latest/index.html>`_ ORM to create a basic Todo application.

-Here, we use `Schema.load <marshmallow.Schema.load>` to validate and deserialize input data to model data.
-Also notice how `pre_load <marshmallow.decorators.pre_load>` is used to clean input data and `post_load <marshmallow.decorators.post_load>` is used to add an envelope to response data.
+Here, we use `Schema.load <marshmallow2.Schema.load>` to validate and deserialize input data to model data.
+Also notice how `pre_load <marshmallow2.decorators.pre_load>` is used to clean input data and `post_load <marshmallow2.decorators.post_load>` is used to add an envelope to response data.

 .. literalinclude:: ../examples/peewee_example.py
     :language: python